 In 1978, it was discovered that Borden had cancer of the lung.
 We had to spend three weeks at the cancer clinic in Vancouver for him to take treatments.
 He became quite ill with the treatments, but recovered quickly and didn’t have any more recurrence.
 At this time, I was getting pretty tired, I looked in to getting a homemaker in once a week so that I could get out for awhile.
 The doctor approved it and I had a homemaker in for five hours once a week.
 That gave me a break and I could do my shopping and pay my bills.
 I found that it was getting more difficult to take care of Borden as he was not getting so good.

 In January 1980, Borden had a heart attack while he was at home, so I called the ambulance.
 A few days later he had another and never recovered.
-His ashes were placed on his fathers grave in Mission Memorial Cemetery.
+He died Jan 22, 1980 and his ashes were placed on his fathers grave in Mission Memorial Cemetery.

 Life must go on so I stayed on in the place in Royston.
 In the summer, I took a six week trip back to Saskatchewan to visit relatives.
 In February 1981, I took a cruise throw the Caribbean.

 In 1989, I bought a 31 foot Terry fifth wheel and a GMC heavy half truck.
 I spent the winter in Arizona.
 After coming home, I decided to sell the place as it was now far too much for me to look after.
 I sold the place in July, but didn’t have to get out till the first of November.
 I had booked a trip to Nova Scotia to spend some time with my step son and his wife and I was there for three weeks.
 I had a lovely time as it was such a beautiful country in the fall.
 I went to Ontario and spent a week with my brother Norman and his wife Ida.